Last Updated on January 3, 2021 by Lori Geurin

 Food #4: Oranges

 Oranges are a rich source of vitamin C – as are many other plants, including leafy greens and amla, or Indian gooseberries.
-However, oranges are also one of the most delicious fruits, which is why they’re so often pushed for their nutritional benefits.
+But, oranges are also one of the most delicious fruits, which is why they’re often promoted for their nutritional benefits.

 Studies have shown that humans consume far less vitamin C than we did during the majority of our evolution.
-In fact, scientists think that we got so much of the stuff from our diets that our bodies just gave up making it endogenously.
+In fact, scientists think that we got so much Vitamin C from our diets that our bodies just gave up making it endogenously.
 Unlike other mammals, humans don’t have the capacity to make their own vitamin C, despite having the majority of the genes in our chromosomes to do so.

 Studies have shown that people who consume more vitamin C have healthier eyes.
 It was thought that high vitamin C intake was just a marker for a healthier diet.
 But studies using supplemental vitamin C have since confirmed the vitamin’s independent benefit.